-- Black: The corresponding instance is not yet available for viewing - Red: A reduced resolution image of the instance is available for viewing - Green: The full resolution image of the instance is available for viewing in the lower left corner of the main window enable you to single step forward or backward through the series, and to cycle through the series repeatedly.
-A frame rate slider pops up when you hover over the play button.
+- Black: The corresponding instance is not yet available for viewing - Red: A reduced resolution image of the instance is available for viewing - Green: The full resolution image of the instance is available for viewing

 Typically, the viewer loads reduced resolution images for all series as quickly as possible.
 It loads full resolution images only when a series is dragged into the viewport.